How to Spend an Epic Learning Weekend In National Park: The Homeschool Adventure

 • Afternoon ranger-led activity or hands-on experiment

-• Complete your Junior Ranger booklet and get your stamps and
+• Complete your Junior Ranger booklet, get your stamps and your Junior Ranger Badge

 • Campfire storytelling or nature reading